JuliaManifolds/Manopt.jl/joss/paper.md

 In many applications and optimization tasks, nonlinear data appears naturally.
 For example when data on the sphere is measured, diffusion data can be captures as a signal or multivariate data of symmetric positive definite matrices or orientations like they appear for electron backscattered diffration (EBSD) data.
 Another example are fixed rank matrices, appearing in dictionary learning.
-Working on these data, for example denoising, inpainting, or performing matrix completion can be phrased as an optimization problem
+Working on these data, for example doing data interpolation, data approximation, denoising, inpainting, or performing matrix completion, can be phrased as an optimization problem

 $$ \text{Minimize}\quad f(x) \quad \text{where } x\in\mathcal M, $$

 where the optimization problem is phrased on a Riemannian manifold $\mathcal M$.

 Further examples can be found in [@AbsilMahonySepulchre:2008:1], [@Boumal:2020:1].

 Using the interface for manifolds, `ManifoldsBase.jl`, the algorithms are implemented in the optimization framework can therefore be used with any manifold from `Manifolds.jl` [@AxenBaranBergmannRzecki:2021:1], a library of efficiently implemented Riemannian manifolds.